christine193/lopez_christine_hw1/README.md

 # lopez_christine_hw1
-Just a little page about myself.
+A simple page about myself.
+Playing with css transitions.